Chromoprotein/ai-project/README.md

 # ai-project

 A simple user interface for the OpenAI API.
-It's still at the beginner stage.
-It has chat context, a system prompt, and a tool.
+It has chat context, a system prompt, and function calling to Dall-e and a custom function.

 ## To do